 Residential versus commercial property

-A residential property owned by an SMSF, for example, cannot be leased to a ‘related party’ of the fund – where a related party includes members of an SMSF, any of their relatives, business partners, and so on.
+For example, a residential property owned by an SMSF, cannot be leased to a ‘related party’ of the fund – where a related party includes members of an SMSF, any of their relatives, business partners, and so on.